easegress-io/easegress/doc/reference/filters.md

 ## SimpleHTTPProxy

-The SimpleHTTPProxy filter is a simplified version of the Proxy filter, designed to handle HTTP requests in a more straightforward manner while providing basic proxy functionality for backend services.
+The `SimpleHTTPProxy` filter is a simplified version of the Proxy filter, unlike `Proxy`, which are mainly used as reverse proxy, this filter is mainly for forward proxies.

 The following example demonstrates a basic configuration for `SimpleHTTPProxy`.
 Unlike the `Proxy` filter, the backend service's address is not specified in the `SimpleHTTPProxy` configuration.
-Instead, the request URL is used directly, allowing for the use of a single `SimpleHTTPProxy` instance for multiple backend services.
+Instead, the request URL is used directly, allowing for the use of a single `SimpleHTTPProxy` instance for any backend services.

 ```yaml
 name: simple-http-proxy